 What happens when women business owners are unable to receive investment capital?
 They seek financing elsewhere, often through avenues like crowdfunding, dipping into personal savings, or applying for business grants.
-Whether you're new to entrepreneurship or seeking a little extra funding to cover business expenses, let's take a look at business grants for women entrepreneurs across industries.
+The latter is particularly useful as the money doesn’t have to be paid back.

 The Amber Grant

 In 1998, a young woman named Amber passed away at the age of 19 before she had a chance to pursue her entrepreneurial dreams.
-WomensNet created The Amber Grant to pay tribute to Amber with a grant specifically for women entrepreneurs.
+WomensNet created the Amber Grant to pay tribute to Amber with a grant specifically for women entrepreneurs.

 Editor’s note: Looking for financing for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 The Halstead Grant

-4. Open Meadows Foundation
+Open Meadows Foundation grant

 Are you a woman entrepreneur currently engaged in a project promoting gender, racial or economic justice?
 You may qualify for a grant from the Open Meadows Foundation.

-Cartier Women’s Inititative Awards
+Cartier Women’s Initiative Awards

 Tory Burch Foundation Fellows Program

-The Tory Burch Foundation launched in 2009 as a means of empowering women entrepreneurs and providing them with much-needed capital, education, and access to networking.
+The Tory Burch Foundation launched in 2009 as a means of empowering women entrepreneurs and providing them with much-needed capital, education and access to networking.
 Its Fellows Program is designed to provide women entrepreneurs with support and community as they grow their businesses.